EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/assisted-migration.md

     ![](img/upgrade-class-2.png)

     * The tool will list all dependencies of the selected class.
 For this example scenario, it will be all the entire application's contents.
-Because there is no upgrade path for **System.Web**, deselect these items from the list.
+Because there is no upgrade path for **System.Web**, deselect the **System.Web** items from the list.
 The classes may be easier organize in **Flat view**, which is enabled on the upper right corner of the interface.

     ![](img/upgrade-class-3.png)